livlivana/frontend-3_column_card/README.md

 For this challenge, I got more comfortable and confident in re-adjusting the divs and containers with the property-value of auto (rather than trying to manually write down a fixed size for the card height/width).

-In addition, I am starting to enjoy building a responsive web design (to fit to different screen sizes).
+In addition, I am starting to enjoy building responsive web designs (to fit to different screen sizes).
 I get to play around with the different styling properties and think of new ways to display the web elements while ensuring quality user experience.

 ### Continued development